elmasse/nextein-example/posts/third-post.md

 tag: [code, example]
 ---

-Boo yaaah.
+Boom shakalaka.
 Custom Renderers and Highlighted code with Prism.

 This posts contains `code blocks` such as `<Content />` and `fenced blocks`